 What you need to know before you sign an estate agent contract

-Home selling can be a stressful process if you do not have the correct information.
+Selling your home can be a stressful process if you do not have the correct information.
 This is especially true when it comes to hiring an estate agent.
-This article will provide you with information on what to be on the lookout for when signing an estate agent contract.
+This article will provide you with information on what to be on the lookout when signing an estate agent contract.

 The commission charged is exclusive of VAT

 You should never rely on the estate agents commission at face value.
 Often estate agents quote their fee exclusive of VAT instead of telling you what you actually will end up paying.

 The commission percentage is negotiable